4 Min Read

 January is National Healthy Weight Awareness Month.
 It arrives at an ideal time of the year when many of us are recovering from elaborate holiday meals or unending weeks of snacking or living on unhealthy “comfort foods.”
 Those sugary desserts may have added to extra weight gain.

-Between the cold weather, short days, quarantine fatigue, and health club closures, the last few months of 2020 made it easy to be inactive and gain weight as a result.
+Between the cold weather, short days, and holidays, the last few months of the year make it easy to be inactive and gain weight as a result.
 Perhaps most distressing of all, we missed out on the improved emotional benefits and energy that physical activity provides.
 Becoming out-of-shape not only depresses the immune system, but also affects our emotional well-being.

 Physical fitness is the first step to maintaining a healthy weight.
 If you’ve been inactive, then start with fun exercises that don’t require too much exertion.